richard9106/Project-5/Readme.md

     Business Goals
     List the primary goals of your e-commerce venture.

-    Example:

-    Achieve $X in sales within the first year.
+    Achieve $100 000 in sales within the first year.
     Obtain a customer satisfaction rating of at least 90%.
     Build a community of engaged fitness enthusiasts.